nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 <ul>
 <li><a href="https://github.com/litehelpers/cordova-sqlite-storage">cordova-sqlite-storage</a> - Base version of the SQLite storage plugin with Android and iOS support.</li>
 <li><a href="https://github.com/litehelpers/cordova-sqlite-ext">cordova-sqlite-ext</a> - SQLite plugin with added Windows 8.1 support (no Windows 10 yet).</li>
 <li><a href="https://github.com/litehelpers/cordova-sqlite-enterprise-free">cordova-sqlite-evfree</a> - An enhanced version of the SQLite plugin targeted at enterprises with additional features and the ability to step into a support contract.
-You will need to install this version of the plugin using the **Git URL**: https://github.com/litehelpers/cordova-sqlite-enterprise-free.git</li>
+You will need to install this version of the plugin using the **Git URI**: https://github.com/litehelpers/cordova-sqlite-enterprise-free.git</li>
 <li><a href="https://github.com/litehelpers/cordova-sqlite-evfree-ext">cordova-sqlite-evfree-ext</a> - cordova-sqlite-evfree with added Windows 8.1 support (no Windows 10 yet).
-You will need to install this version of the plugin using the **Git URL**: https://github.com/litehelpers/cordova-sqlite-enterprise-free.git</li>
+You will need to install this version of the plugin using the **Git URI**: https://github.com/litehelpers/cordova-sqlite-enterprise-free.git</li>
 <ul>
 </td>
 <td align="left">Android, iOS, Windows 8.1 (-ext versions)</td>